 We have a wide range of practical resources and interactive boards to access the internet as a class.
-Visits are planned to enhance learning and give hands on activity.
-Planning and resourcing is adapted from Collins' Snap Science Scheme.
+Visits are planned to enhance learning and give hands on opportunities.
 The local Hull Curriculum Service is fully available to support learning as is the library service where topic resources can be obtained.
 In addition, local persons with expertise in particular topics are invited to visit the school and enthuse and inspire our pupils.
+Where possible, we use STEM Ambassadors to enhance science learning.